Login

 Four permits:

-• Tibet Tourism Bureau Permit – “TTB permit”, “Tibet Entry Permit“, “Tibet Visa” or “Lhasa Visa”; a must-have permission for foreign tourists entering Tibet from mainland China, Nepal or other countries.
+1. Tibet Tourism Bureau Permit – “TTB permit,” “Tibet Entry Permit,” “Tibet Visa,” or “Lhasa Visa”; a must-have permission for foreign tourists entering Tibet from mainland China, Nepal, or other countries.

-• Aliens’ Travel Permit – “PSB permit”; a must permit for foreign tourists visiting the “unopened areas” out of Lhasa, such as Nyingchi region, Ngari region.
-Your passport and TTB permit are required for applying for.
+2. Aliens’ Travel Permit – “PSB permit”; a must permit for foreign tourists visiting the “unopened areas” out of Lhasa, such as the Nyingchi region, and Ngari region.
+Your passport and TTB permit are required for applying.

-• Military Permit – a permit for those who are planning to travel the military sensitive areas in Tibet, such as the border with other countries.
-Traveling together with TTB permit and PSB permit.
+3. Military Permit – a permit for those who are planning to travel to military-sensitive areas in Tibet, such as the border with other countries.
+Travelling together with TTB permit and PSB permit.

-• Frontier Pass – the official permit for all travelers from home and aboard, who travel to the border between Tibet with other regions or countries.
+4. Frontier Pass – the official permit for all travellers from home and abroad who travel to the border between Tibet with other regions or countries.

 Two visas:

-• Group Visa – a “must” for tourists entering Tibet from Kathmandu, Nepal, no mater whether you already have a Chinese Visa or not.
-Traveling together with other Tibet Travel Permits.
+2. Group Visa – a “must” for tourists entering Tibet from Kathmandu, Nepal, no matter whether you already have a Chinese Visa or not.
+Travelling together with other Tibet Travel Permits.

-How long does Tibet Travel Permit application process take?
+How long does the Tibet Travel Permit application process take?

-Usually, it can be issued in 3 – 5 working days.
-But if you want to travel some restricted or unopened areas like Everest Base Camp, Mount Kailash, it need several different permits, then it would take more time.
-If you need our service, please contact us at least 25 days prior to your Tibet tour starting.
+Normally, it is issued within 3 – 5 working days.
+However, if you plan to visit restricted or unopened areas such as Everest Base Camp or Mount Kailash, additional permits are required, resulting in a longer processing time.
+To avail of our services, kindly contact us at least 25 days before your Tibet tour begins.

-How long it takes tourists to receive Tibet Entry Permit?
+How long does it take tourists to receive a Tibet Entry Permit?

 How much does the Tibet Travel Permit cost?